Observational Evidence for Primordial Black Holes: A Positivist Perspective

 \subsection{PBH Clustering from Non-Gaussian Effects during Inflation}

-Non-Gaussian corrections to the matter density distribution may provide an important additional component to the initial PBH clustering during the radiation era.
+Non-Gaussian corrections to the matter density distribution may provide an important additional component to the initial PBH clustering during the radiation-dominated era.
 This arises because quantum diffusion during inflation creates high exponential tails in the probability distribution function for the density contrast~\cite{Ezquiaga:2019ftu}.
 These non-Gaussian effects increase the probability of finding another PBH near a given one, with successive waves of enhanced curvature fluctuations inevitably generating dense clusters.
 Their size and mass depend very strongly on the form of the non-Gaussian tails and is still under investigation.
 In particular, plateau-type potentials like those of Critical Higgs Inflation~\cite{Ezquiaga:2017fvi, Garcia-Bellido:2017mdw} naturally generate such tails, and significant clustering is also expected in the thermal-history scenario~\cite{Carr:2019kxo}.
 These non-Gaussian exponential tails also have important consequences for the early formation of massive structures like galaxies and clusters at high redshift~\cite{Ezquiaga:2022qpw}.
-In fact, the {\it James Webb Space Telescope} (JWST) have detected massive galaxies at $13\,\text{--}\,16$, while the {\it Dark Energy Spectroscopic Instrument} (DESI) and other telescopes found SMBHs at the centres of galaxies up to $z \sim 9$, whereas according to the $\Lambda$CDM model there should be none.
-These exponential tails not only affect the large-scale structure evolution during the matter era, but also early PBH formation and clustering.
+In fact, the {\it James Webb SpaceTelescope} (JWST) has detected massive galaxies at $13\,\text{--}\,16$, while the {\it Dark Energy Spectroscopic Instrument} (DESI) and other telescopes found SMBHs at the centres of galaxies up to $z \sim 9$, whereas according to the $\Lambda$CDM model there should be none.
+These exponential tails not only affect the large-scale structure evolution during the matter-dominated era, but also early PBH formation and clustering.
 Although primordial non-Gaussianity at CMB scales is usually characterised by a local $f_{\rm NL}$ parameter, the non-Gaussian exponential tails arising from fundamental quantum diffusion during inflation~\cite{Ezquiaga:2019ftu} cannot be described in terms of perturbative parameters like $f_{\rm NL}$ or $g_{\rm NL}$~\cite{Ezquiaga:2022qpw}.
 Indeed, they are always positively squeezed with a large kurtosis and higher-order cumulants, enhancing the probability of collapse to PBHs.